 We know that successful, well-placed veterans within Cisco show our partners, customers, and other companies the value veterans bring to the workplace.
 Our investment in the innovative Futures, Inc. Pipeline has potential for matching skills and jobs across many sectors.

-- Hiring events that use the pre-match model developed by Futures, Inc. generate offer-to-interview ratios of more than 50 percent, compared to 5 percent for traditional hiring events
+- Military hiring events that use the pre-match model developed by Futures, Inc. generate offer-to-interview ratios of more than 50 percent, compared to 5 percent for traditional hiring events.